SEO Cold Email Templates that Actually Get Responses

 - Don’t make it too “salesy” or pushy

-Following these guidelines will keep people reading and decrease bounces.
+Following these basic cold email best practices will improve response rates and decrease bounces.

 Make it About Them